jesings/Bootsweeper/readme.md

 ## How do I play?

 In order to run the program, you must have the qemu, bochs, or DOSBox emulator installed (if you want to use a different emulator, feel free to configure that on your own).
 To run with qemu, simply use `make` and the program will compile and run!
 To run with bochs, use `make bochsmine` and then type `c` into the bottom input on the debug window.
-For DOSBox, run `dosboxmine` and then in the DOSBox command prompt type `boot mine.bin`.
+For DOSBox, run `dosboxmine` and then in the DOSBox command prompt, mount your host system directory as the C drive, go to the C drive, and `boot mine.bin`.

 NOTE: In order to get arrow keys support on DOSBox (on my linux system), I needed to change usescancodes to false in ~/.dosbox/dosbox-0.74-3.conf (replace 0.74-3 with your version number).